-3 Year Average Payout Ratio: The proportion of earnings paid out as dividends to shareholders, typically expressed as a percentage.
+3-year Average Payout Ratio: The proportion of earnings paid out as dividends to shareholders, typically expressed as a percentage.

-After Tax Returns: Calculated using a standard set of assumptions.
+Advisor: Calculated using a standard set of assumptions.
 Actual after tax returns depend on each investor's personal tax situation, and are likely to differ from those shown.
 The stated returns assume the highest historical federal income and capital gains tax rates, but do not reflect the effect of any applicable state and local taxes.
 Return After Taxes on Distributions assumes a continued investment in the fund and shows the effect of taxes on fund distributions.
 Return After Taxes on Distribution and Sale of Fund Shares assumes all shares were redeemed at the end of each measurement period, and shows the effect of any taxable gain (or offsetting loss) on redemption, as well as the effects of taxes on fund distributions.
 After tax returns are not relevant to investors holding shares through tax-deferred programs, such as IRA, 401(k) plans, the after tax annual returns are based on the 35% tax bracket.

 Alternate Minimum Tax: A special income tax for high net worth individuals with tax-exempt investments.